Craftsman Table Saw

 |

 I had a Sears bandsaw very much like this one.
-This one is a year or two newer than mine and mine didn't have the colostomy bag.
-Where you can see quarter sized round dots in the corners of the cover; mine had knobs that screwed onto posts extending from the inside.
-It wasn't too bad a saw.
-But I'm glad I sold it and got the Delta, which is only about ten times better. |
+SWMBO bought it for me around 1973.
+It wasn’t too bad a saw.
+But I’m glad I sold it (to the same friend who bought the jointer, below) and got the Delta, which is only about ten times better. |

 Craftsman Scroll Saw